e-tinkers/uc1609/README.md

 **fonts**

-A full 255-character font is carefully implemented and allows user to select a subset to reduce the flash memory footprint.
+A full 255-character font table is carefully implemented and allows user to select a subset to reduce the flash memory footprint.
 The following diagram ilustrated how the various fonts are overlapping with each other.

 ```
 ASCII Range   Font Name